arpang/CS698U/assignment/1/13145_A1/ReadMe.md

 The graphs are plotted according to the following naming convention:
 <Number of hidden layer>_<Number of neurons in each hidden layer>_<gradient descent function>_<activation function>_TrainError_ValidationError.

-In addition, numerically computed squared sum of gradient of all parameters and that caculated during the back propogation step is also plotted.
+In addition, numerically computed squared sum of gradient of all parameters and that caculated during the back propogation step is also plotted with name "GradSquareSum_BackpropVSNumerical.png"

 Findings: